Tiền

-The term tiền (Hán tự: 錢) is used to refer to various currency-related concepts used in Vietnamese history.
+The term tiền (chữ Hán: 錢) is used to refer to various currency-related concepts used in Vietnamese history.
 The name is a cognate with the Chinese qián (錢), a unit of weight called "mace" in English.
 It can refer to a unit of weight used in precious metal coinages as well as the number of cash coins in a string.
 The name was also used for different awards, both Chinese-style and Western-style awards given in Vietnam throughout different times of its history.

 The word tiền is also the Vietnamese word for the concept of money in general.

 Cash coins

 In cash coins the term tiền could be used to refer to sub-strings of 10 cash coins in a string of 100~600.
 Though the quality of cash coins was also important for counting a tiền, in 1945 a tiền of tiền gián included 36 cash coins, while a tiền of tiền quý included 60 cash coins.